nishimura5/timeline_kun/README.md

    - Timer can be started from any point, allowing test executions or real-time schedule modifications
    - Supports custom alarm sounds using 3-second WAV files

+3. **Controlling GoPro devices**
+   - Start and stop recording based on schedules via BLE
+   - Simultaneous control of multiple devices
+   - Support for long standby times through keep-alive signals sent every 10 seconds

-3. **Improving methodological transparency and reproducibility**
+4. **Improving methodological transparency and reproducibility**
-   - Log function records timer operations in CSV format, capturing both planned and actual times
+   - TSV log records in BIDS compliant events.tsv format
-   - Deviations due to interruptions or delays can be reviewed later
+   - Deviations due to interruptions or running ahead can be reviewed later
-   - Output files are compatible with standard analysis tools
    - SVG diagrams can be used in academic papers and edited with vector tools

 ## Installation and Execution